You will need:

 Draw a circle about the size you want your pompom to be on your card or material of choice and another one inside in the middle.
 This second one should measure about 40% of the first ones diameter.
-Take a look at our pompom templates as a guide.
-We use these templates for all the pompoms shown on this page.
 You will need two of these shapes so repeat this step.

 If you need help with cutting please ask an appropriate adult to help you.
 Cut out the big circles and then the smaller one from inside each.
 We prefer to use scissors for the bigger circles and switch to a craft knife for the middle if they are tricky to get scissors into.

 You should now have something that looks like this;

 Step 2: Wind your wool